oohal/mboxbridge/README.md

 			over the LPC bus.
 The Host must explicitly notify the where and when a write has occured so that it may flush it to persistence.

+			This command accepts a <bytes, bytes> arguments rather than blocks to allow finer grained handling of writes.
+			The BMC is free to mark entire blocks as dirty in response to this command.

 			Where within the window is the index of the first dirty block within the window - zero refers to the first block of